hacarus/hacarus-x-edge-xilinx/README_en.md

  * In the event that the micro USB is configured correctly, the *** LED should change from red to green before turning off.
 If the LED stays green, you may not have configured the FPGA correctly in section 4.1.
 In particular, please confirm that the boot mode switch is set to (1,2,3,4)=(ON,OFF,OFF,OFF), and also that the micro SD card’s directory hierarchy is correct.
  * By flipping the reboot switch (either of the (9) switches), you can reboot the Linux system on the FPGA.
 Mid-execution, you may reboot the Linux system with the reboot switch if you need make adjustments to the hardware setup (USB camera, etc).

-3.Open a Serial Terminal Emulator (e.g. Tera Term) from your host machine and connect to the FPGA board with the Serial Port configured to the settings listed below.
+3.Open a Serial Terminal Emulator (e.g. PuTTY, Tera Term) from your host machine and connect to the FPGA board with the Serial Port configured to the settings listed below.

 Item | Value
 ------------- | -------------